null-Exception1/TUCTF-2023-cheeese-writeups/README.md

     return msg
 ```

-hence this formed and i solved the chall. the flag was unrecognizable though, it was really hard to distinguish it till i just submitted to my instincts and entered it as the actual flag. the cipher text cropped the flag format, which made it harder to find it than it would've, but i guess that's because people could've just used shortcuts to find a decryption algorithm by comparing the flag format and the cipher text
+hence this formed and i solved the chall. the flag was unrecognizable though, it was really hard to distinguish it till i just submitted to my instincts and entered it as the actual flag. the cipher text cropped the flag format, which made it harder to find it than it would've, but i guess that's because people could've just used shortcuts to find a decryption algorithm by comparing the flag format and the cipher text.

-praying i don't fail in my exam tommorow
+praying i don't fail in my exam tommorow.

 peace.